lmjh/fitness-tracker/README.md

 11. [Regexr](https://regexr.com/) - Used to assist with writing and testing regular expressions.
 12. [Affinity Designer](https://affinity.serif.com/en-gb/designer/) - Used to design logo and illustrations and to resize screenshots.
 13. [Tables Generator](https://www.tablesgenerator.com/markdown_tables) - Used to generate markdown tables for README.md and TESTING.md
+14. [W3C.org](https://www.w3.org/) - W3C [HTML Validator](https://validator.w3.org/nu/) and [CSS Validator](https://jigsaw.w3.org/css-validator/validator) used to check HTML and CSS code for errors.
+15. [JSHint](https://jshint.com/) - Used to check JavaScript for errors.
+16. [PEP8 Online](http://pep8online.com/) - Used to check Python code for errors.
+17. [GraphBerry](https://www.graphberry.com/item/flat-devices-mockup) - Used to source the device templates for the site mockup at the top of this readme.

 ***